Barnold8/JobFinderAPI/readme.md

   * where: Location of the user, used to find jobs close to them
   * what: The desired job role of the user, used to find jobs relating to their desired job role
   * pages: The amount of jobs that are parsed from the given site

+  By default, these variables are required.
+However, even though it is not recommended, these variables can become optional if you set the corresponding booleans to false in the configuration file provided.
+To see more information on this see [Configuration file](#config)

   <details>